Extraltodeus/ComfyUI-AutomaticCFG/README.md

 - Actually working disabled uncond
 - Added "warp drive" preset to test it out simply.

 # 10 steps with only 2 having the negative enabled.
-So ~170% faster with very little steps.
+So ~170% faster.
 2.5 seconds with a RTX4070

 ![02871UI_00001_](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG/assets/15731540/2edfbf05-0683-4c62-ad97-b21087325e7f)